patirais/Qiime2/README.md

 # Qiime2
-Folder that contains the script with format (Jupyter notebook) from Qiime2 tutorials for windows subsystem for linux
+Folder that contains the script in Jupyter notebook for Qiime2 tutorials for windows subsystem for linux